BigZaphod/Serializable/README.md

 For types that conform to this protocol, the `restored(with:)` function is called after `init(with:)` has succeeded.
 This is most useful for class instances where you might need to restore a circular reference to `self` or something like that.

 Finally, there is the `makeClone()` function implemented in an extension for `Serializable`.
 This grants any `Serializable` value the ability to make a deep copy by encoding and then decoding itself and returning the result.
-The `makeClone()` function is more effecient than encoding to data and then decoding since it copies the internal state of the encode directly into the decoder - so if you want a deep copy, this is a decent way to get one.
+The `makeClone()` function is more efficient than encoding to data and then decoding since it copies the internal state of the encoder directly into the decoder - so if you want a deep copy, this is a decent way to get one.

 # Notes

 * The binary data format is pretty compact - it only stores string symbols once and, of course, only stores a single copy of a reference type instance.
 In my tests, it also seems to compress remarkably well.

 * The binary format should be cross platform - it always writes integers in little endian format, and always stores strings and symbols as UTF-8.
 The `Int` and `UInt` types (which can be either 32 or 64 bit) are both always stored as 64 bit.

 * If serializing classes, then superclasses and subclasses effectively share a flat namespace for the key names.
 Key name collisions when encoding or decoding will almost certainly result in a `fatalError()` due to an internal precondition explicitly designed to detect this sort of subtle bug before it becomes a problem for you later.

 * This is not yet well tested, of course, but it seems to work!
 Good luck!